ni/arbitrary-session-management/README.md

 Ensure that you include a `start.bat` script if you intend to use a `.serviceconfig` file, since the `"path"` parameter in `.serviceconfig` specifies the startup command for your service.
 The `start.bat` script should be designed to set up the Python virtual environment, install all necessary dependencies, and launch the server using standard Windows command-line operations.
 You can typically create this script by copying and pasting the example provided in this repository.

-With these files in place (`stubs`, `server.py`, optionally `.serviceconfig`, and optionally `start.bat`), you can reliably host your functionality as a managed service.
-This setup provides robust session management of arbitrary functions and enables seamless sharing of session references or objects across multiple measurement.
+With these files in place (`stubs`, `server.py`, optionally `.serviceconfig`, and `start.bat`), you can reliably host your functionality as a managed service.
+This setup enables seamless sharing of arbitrary resources or objects across Measurement Plugins.

 ---

-### Implement Client-Side
+### Implement gRPC Client-Side

-The client is responsible for interacting with the gRPC server to manage and use session-based resources.
-This section explains how to create client to initialize, use, and close a session-managed resource (e.g., a log file).
+The gRPC client is responsible for interacting with the gRPC server to manage and use session-based resources.
+This section explains how to create client to initialize, use, and close a session-managed resource (example, a log file).

 The client class:

 - Connects to the gRPC service using NI Discovery Service.
-- Initializes or attaches to a session-managed resource (e.g., a file).
+- Initializes or attaches to a session-managed resource (example, a file).
-- Do the arbitrary functionalities.
+- Implement methods to expose the required RPC methods (gRPC server exposed functions - in this example, log_data)
 - Closes the session when appropriate, based on the initialization behavior.

 #### Reference